jxwang0818/UAP-DL-Online-Appendix/README.md

 This repository contains the online appendix for the manuscript:

-**User Attention Proxy as Knowledge Router: A Novel Deep Learning Method for Adaptive Knowledge Exploration and Exploitation in the LLM**
+**User Attention Proxy as a Knowledge Router: A Novel Deep Learning Framework for Adaptive Knowledge Exploration and Exploitation in LLMs**

 ## Contents